x

 Harold Tejada

 Harold Tejada is a professional bike-rider from Colombia.
-Harold Tejada is contracted at Astana Qazaqstan Team and was born on April 27 1997.
+Harold Tejada is contracted at XDS Astana Team and was born on April 27 1997.
 Harold Tejada weighs 63 kg and is 180 cm long.
 More info on Harold Tejada will be avaialbe soon.
 Please take look at the skills of Harold Tejada at the rider-card at this page, those will be updated daily.

 Current scores of Harold Tejada